BrewBarred/COMPX201-ASS.4-HEAP/src/ReadMe.txt

 -> I didn't like the way you have to pass a Date to the Ride class so I intentionally stuck to the first assignment sheet for this and used java.sql.Time class instead, this way, the time is a lot easier to pass through the constructor and don't have the added hassle of including/excluding a date in its input/output.

+-> I have two constructors for a Ride object, these are identical apart from the passengers parameter and the way that is validated.
+   This was done so that if there was a ride with only one passenger, you can pass a String instead of a String array.

+-> For consistency and since you can't nullify an object if its parameters are invalid (well, not that I know of), I made an init() method which takes all parameters that a ride object needs and validates them before any fields are filled out.
+This is as close as I could get to rejecting the creation of an invalid ride, but they still exist.
+I have a boolean to confirm whether this validation process was successful or not.